flaviozavan/n64-remote-reset/README.md

 # Minimalist Nintendo 64 Remote Reset

 A remote reset solution for the Nintendo 64 using only an Arduino Pro Mini.

+Use this at your own risk, understand that I don't know what I am doing.

 ### Required hardware
 - Arduino Pro Mini 3.3v 8mHz